xemexpress/UniMemo/source files/README/README.md

 </div>

 <div style="margin-top: 10px; text-align: justify;">
-Potential bypassers <u>can choose the type of  commodity and the number of it accroding to their own interest</u>.
-By confirming the commodity and number of items they are willing to help the offerer to buy, they become a bypasser.
-Bypassers should <u>show a barcode</u> to the cashier when they pay.
+Potential offerees <u>can choose the type of  commodity and the number of it accroding to their own interest</u>.
+By confirming the commodity and number of items they are willing to help the offerer to buy, they become a offeree. offerees should <u>show a barcode</u> to the cashier when they pay.
 The cashier will scan the barcode and <u>check whether the commodity and number of items are correct</u>.
-After checking, the bypasser can pay and the cashier will put the items into a sealed bag with a receipt to ensure that the commodity will not be swapped.
+After checking, the offeree can pay and the cashier will put the items into a sealed bag with a receipt to ensure that the commodity will not be swapped.
 Meanwhile, the system will update the status of transaction, including commodity check, payment and sealing.
 </div>